gedw99/sc-gio/README.md

 # sc-gio

-This is the main repo of the Open Scince project GUI.
+This is the main repo of the Open Science project GUI.

 ![](logo.png)

+## Aims

+- Reproducibility: GUI, Logic and Data all in one place, allowing sciences to review eac others work.

+- Accessibility: Easy to use, and run locally in your Lab , with a Public Entry point to allow the public to participate.

+- Secure: Accounts to control who can see and do what.

 Its very much a work in progress as we try approaches out.